Duct Leakage Test in Collingswood borough, NJ

 A duct leakage test begins by applying duct mask tape to seal every duct and register on both the supply and return sides.

-After the registers are sealed, we attach our duct tester to the system’s unit or to the main return.
+After the registers are sealed, we attach the duct tester directly to the unit or to one primary return.

-The ducts are then depressurized to 25 Pascals.
-With this pressure applied, we use the nanometer to measure how much leakage is present.
+The ducts are then taken down to 25 Pascals.
+With the ducts depressurized, the nanometer is used to determine the leakage level.

 Schedule Your Duct Leakage Test in Collingswood borough, NJ

-We use industry-standard duct blaster equipment and offer direct on-site guidance to help you pass your test, lower energy waste, and protect your HVAC system’s long-term health.
+We use industry-standard duct blaster equipment and offer on-site guidance to help you pass your test, reduce energy waste, and protect the long-term health of your HVAC system.

 Serving homeowners, builders, and contractors across Collingswood borough, NJ with dependable and energy-efficient testing solutions.